 Ways you can active listen Purpose Examples 1. being attentive encourages the person to continue speaking silence, uh-huh nods of understanding good eye contact 2. restating paraphrasing what the person said or felt in your own words "you felt frustrated about that because is that right?"
-3. clarifying to help you get facts lets person know you heard what he/she said "as I understand it" " I heard you say" "is that correct?"

-Restating and clarifying are techniques to check to see if you fully understand and to let the other person know that you have heard their concern.

-4. reflecting helps other person recognize "I sense that you feel"

-and express feelings, "your voice sounds"

-reflect empathy, and to "you looked (Emotion) when
+3. clarifying to help you get facts lets person know you heard what he/she said "as I understand it" "I heard you say" "is that correct?"
+Restating and clarifying are techniques of the person know that you have hear hniques to check to see if you fully under ard their concern. rstand and to let the other 4. reflecting helps other person recognize and express feelings, reflect empathy, and to check your inferences "I sense that you feel" "your voice sounds" "you looked (Emotion) when said that" "Is that accurate?"

-check your inferences said that"

-"Is that accurate?"